Lake Michigan Lake Sturgeon Rehabilitation

 - Identify and protect or enhance potential spawning habitat for adults

-One of the main focus' of this project is to expand our current knowledge and expertise on rearing lake sturgeon in streamside rearing facilities.
+One of the main focuses of this project is to expand our current knowledge and expertise on rearing lake sturgeon in streamside rearing facilities.
 An ongoing project on the Manistee River has provided key infrastructure, methodologies and tools to be used in rearing Lake Sturgeon using these facilities.

 The Milwaukee streamside rearing facility has raised Lake Sturgeon since 2006 and has produced more than 16,000 fish for stocking.
-While stocking goals were not met the first three years of operation, we have learned a tremendous amount of information on the methods to raise sturgeon in this facility.
+While stocking goals were not met during the first three years of operation, we have learned a tremendous amount of information on the methods to raise sturgeon in this facility.
 As you can see, recent years of operation have yielded higher stocking numbers closer to the proposed annual amount of 1,000 per year.

 |October 9, 2006||Below Thiensville Dam in Mequon, WI||27|